 To protect our lands, the most common way in Sweden is to form a nature reserve.
 The strongest protection for an area is to make the land a national park.
 Four of Sweden’s 30 national parks are located in Laponia.
 These are Sarek, Padjelanda / Badjelánnda, Muddus / Muttos and Stora Sjöfallet / Stuor Muorkke national parks.

-In addition, the World Heritage Site includes the nature reserves Sjávnja and Stubbá, and the areas Tjuoldavuobme (Tjuolta Valley), Ráhpaäno suorgudahka (Látjávrre delta) and Sulidälbmá.
-Together they comprise large forests, mountains, and the vast wetlands covering 9,400 square kilometres in the municipalities of Jokkmokk and Gällivare.
+In addition, the world heritage includes the nature reserves Sjávnja / Sjaunja and Stubbá, as well as the areas Tjuoldavuobme, Ráhpaäno suorgudahka (Látjávrredeltat) and Sulidälbmá.
+Together, the large forests, mountains and wide bogs cover 9,400 square kilometers within the municipalities of Jokkmokk and Gällivare.

 In the national parks within Laponia, it is forbidden to bring a dog, with the exception of Kungsleden, Rallarstigen in Muddus / Muttos, and the area between the power line and Stuor Julevu / Stora Lulevatten’s lake system in Stora Sjöfallet / Stuor Muorkke National Park.